-Since very early times, dill was used to cure hiccups, stomachaches and bad breath.
+Since very early times, it was used to cure hiccups, stomachaches, and bad breath.
 It has antispasmodic properties that relieve stomach pain and cramping.
 Ayurvedic medicine has used the dill seed for stomach problems for centuries.

 3. Helps Prevent Bone Loss